-- a little more expensive – fees to the government for international marriages have been doubled.
+- a little more expensive – fees to the government for international marriages doubled.
 So we now need you to pay a €250 initial fee, which is non refundable, for the initial booking.
 Of this about €221 goes straight to the authorities for the processing and approval of your documentation.

 There are still some grey areas with the new requirements.
 So we would prefer you to contact us telling us who who you are, where you are from, and your circumstances.
 Then we can give you detailed personal advice.
 But in general terms you will need;